awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 He also states that the taxes *were* loaded onto the other party's ship, which is no longer at the dock.

-## Death's Shade Stakeout
-*Where* the forests outside of town
-*Questions* Who, How

-The party sees Death's Shade kill one of Gar's sheep by apparently blasting it with some kind of dark energy that threw it back.
-Gar cries out as seeing this, which causes the Shade to briefly attack the party before flying off into the woods at high speed.

-Examining the sheep shows the same scorch marks they find on the cliffside bodies.
-There's a lingering smell that seems familiar from town, which they put together as Lysandre's shop if they return to it.

-Investigation (15): they find bootprints along the path the shade took to approach the sheep.
-No bootprints are seen along the path the Shade ran away.

 ## Sanzir - checking in at the inn
 *Where* the inn
 *Questions* Why, How